scurry222/AirBnB_clone/README.md

 ## Tests

-Tests for all code is in the test_models folder
+Tests for all code is in the test_models folder.

 ## Authors